JetBrains/teamcity-documentation/topics/upgrade-notes.md

 To be able to sign in to Slack from TeamCity, you need to specify all the possible URIs of the TeamCity server as _Redirect URLs_ in the [Slack app's](configuring-connections.md#Slack) settings.
 If you use nginx to set up TeamCity behind a proxy server, you might still get the `bad_redirect_uri` error when trying to establish a connection with Slack.
 This error is caused by the mismatch between the nginx and Tomcat configuration.

-To workaround this issue, download the fixed plugin, attached to the [related issue](https://youtrack.jetbrains.com/issue/TW-66113), and install it as described [here](installing-additional-plugins.md).
+ To work around this issue, download the fixed plugin, attached to the [related issue](https://youtrack.jetbrains.com/issue/TW-66113), and install it as described [here](installing-additional-plugins.md).
 Alternatively, you can try [updating the Tomcat settings](configuring-proxy-server.md#TeamCity+Tomcat+Configuration).
 The bundled Slack plugin will be automatically updated with this fix in our next release.

 #### Problems with built-in authentication in upgraded 2020.1 EAP1 installations

 If you had installed the 2020.1 EAP1 build in terms of our Early Access Program, you might experience problems with signing in to TeamCity via the [built-in authentication](configuring-authentication-settings.md#Built-in+Authentication).
 This issue might occur after upgrading from any 2020.1 EAP version (EAP1 or any later version to which it was upgraded) to the release 2020.1 build.

-To workaround this problem, please send the following query to the TeamCity database:
+ To work around this problem, please send the following query to the TeamCity database:

 ```Console